 A Parent’s Love

-This eventually led me to success.
+My fool-hearted focus eventually led me to success.
 I learned how to bypass the currents by reaching the hearts and minds of those most powerful within the school.
 Those who could – and would – oppose the Almighty Ones, and win.
 Those forces of nature were the student’s parents… Crunching down the system of the Thai public school to its very core, it all comes down to one thing: money.
 And that money comes from the parents… Win over the parents, and you win over the school itself.

 Luckily, I was blessed with the most loving set of homeroom parents imaginable.
 Under the “leadership” of the one mother who spoke English, the parents formed an enthusiastic, loving community within my homeroom.
 It was easy to reach out to them and their friendly and helpful nature was a pleasure.